DataZenSomaiya/DataScience_Materials/README.md

-# XBNet - Xtremely Boosted Network
+# Data Science Resources
-## Boosted neural network for tabular data
+## Resources to propel your journey

 Carefully curated Tutorials, Projects, Papers, Books, Research paper implementations and algorithms for data science in one place.
 To enable a smooth start to your open-source journey